jyoo980/reach-hover/README.md

 Due to changes in JetBrains' IntelliJ IDEA Platform API, `reach-hover` is not stable.
-Particularly, I would not recommend using it for development.
+I would not recommend using it for development at this time.

 If you want to run a historical (stable) version, you can run the following